How to use Free Software to learn Japanese, and more.

 Noto Serif CJK SC vs Noto Serif CJK JP.

-If renders without the vertical line on the left side, your browser is using Chinese fonts for Japanese.
+If and render without the vertical line on the left side, your browser is using Chinese fonts for Japanese.
 You need to install Japanese fonts and change your system settings.

 Locale